 (credited to The Andrew Oldham Orchestra).
 The Verve got permission to use the sample from Decca Records, which owned the Oldham recording

 , but they also needed permission from the publisher of "The Last Time," something they didn't realize until after the album was completed.

-The publishing rights to this went to Allen Klein, The Rolling Stones' former manager.
-The Stones signed a very lopsided contract with Klein early in their career, and had to make huge concessions in order to get out of it.
-Part of the deal gave Klein the publishing rights to all of the Stones' songs through 1969.
-He made far more money than anyone else from this song.
+ready to go and "Bitter Sweet Symphony" slated as the first single, Verve manager Jazz Summers tried to secure those rights, which belonged to Allen Klein's company ABKCO.
+The Rolling Stones signed a very lopsided contract with Klein, who was their manager, early in their career, and had to make huge concessions in order to get out of it.
+Part of the deal gave Klein the publishing rights to all of the Stones' songs they recorded through 1969.